bigskysoftware/_hyperscript/www/docs.md

   add .foo to .bar
   ~~~

-The [`add`](/commands/add) command will take care of looping over all elements with the class `.bar`, so there
+The [`add`](/commands/add) command will take care of looping over all elements with the class `.bar`.

-is no need to explicitly loop.
+No need to loop explicitly over the results.

 ### <a name="math"></a>[Math Operations](#math)